BitPangea/bitpangea/themaxims/README.md

 It is one of the foundational works preserved within **The Foundation**.

-The Maxims do not define the World and they do not govern conduct.
+The Maxims do not define the World, constitutionalize design, or govern conduct.

 Their role is narrower:

 > Truths describe what is.
 Principles guide what should be.
 Maxims preserve what should be remembered.

+Beginning with the Creator Period, The Maxims also preserves the wisdom that emerges when constitutional restraint and intentional creation are held together.

 ---